 Reptiles & Amphibians

-Multiple endemic lizard and frog species — many described only from this biosphere.
-The Agasthyamala bush frog is found nowhere else.
+Multiple endemic lizard and frog species have been described from this biosphere and are found nowhere else.

 Trail Guide — The Trek to Agasthyarkoodam